What is an Internship? Can any job be an internship? Can I receive College Credit?

 • Operations/Guest Relations • Sales and Marketing • Engineering • Entertainment

-**The deadline to apply for Management Internships is February 17th.
+**The deadline to apply for Management Internships is in February

 ***The deadline to apply for most other Professional Internship positions is March 2nd.

 Visit www.disneyinterns.com for more information and to apply!

 Learn More About Disney Professional Internships on the

 • The Difference Between the Disney College Program and Disney Professional Internships

 • Professional Internship Spotlights